abenz1267/related/README.md

 ### Hints

-1. A failure creating a single type won't result in the whole group-creating aborting.
+1. A failure creating a single type won't result in the whole group-creation aborting.
 This means if f.e. you create a single type and later want to create a group but the type has already been created, it'll simply print out an error and continue creating the rest of the types.
-2. A failures trying to execute a script will result in abortion of the type at that certain point.
+2. A failures trying to execute a script will result in abortion of the type at that certain lifecycle.
 F.e. a failure in a script running pre-creation will stop the creation process there.